-First things first, if you feel like the thermostat had stopped working, you should check its settings.
+First things first: If you feel like the thermostat has stopped working, you should check its settings.
 You might have accidentally switched the device to ‘cooling’ or ‘heating’ mode.

 Also, make sure that the temperature settings are appropriate.
 Bear in mind that if you have drastically lowered or increased the setting, it might take your HVAC system quite a while to reach the desired temperature.

 Wires can become loose or broken/corroded over time.
 If the wires inside the thermostat or the ones running to the HVAC system look bad or disconnected, you would have to fix the issue (call a professional, if you don’t have experience dealing with electricity).